Silurian-Bing/PaleoLLM/README.md

 # PaleoLLM: Exploring Large Language Models in Paleontology

 This project aims to investigate and develop applications of large language models (LLMs) in the field of paleontology.
-Our initial focus is on creating an expert system for various fossil taxa, with plans to expand into other innovative applications as the project evolves.
+While initiated as a personal vision by a paleontologist, this ambitious project seeks collaboration from enthusiasts and experts across different domains.

+The project envisions seven main directions for development:

 ## Key Features and Goals